Want to have beautiful blooms for weeks on end? Join our CSA Flower Share!

 What is a CSA and how does it work?

 CSA stands for Community Supported Agriculture.
 When you become a member of Peak to Peak Flowers CSA, you are buying a “share” of the flowers that we produce each season.
 A member typically joins in the winter or early spring before the growing season starts.
 Starting in late spring/early summer/late summer, members will receive vibrant seasonal bouquets and can select between three membership options.
 CSA shares (bouquets) will be available for pickup on Friday and Saturday at Acme Hydroponics in Broomfield, CO.
 By joining the Peak to Peak Flowers CSA, members support our farm as we sow new seeds and create planting plans for upcoming seasons!
 Your membership will help us to continue to build and expand!
-We grow our flowers right here in Longmont, and they are picked no more than 1 to 2 days before pick up and last over a week in a vase.
+We grow our flowers right here in Longmont, Colorado and they are picked no more than 1 to 2 days before pick up and last over a week in a vase.
 Peak to Peak Flowers makes sustainable practices a priority!

 Enjoy gorgeous, fragrant bouquets of locally grown flowers all season long!

 Spring Bouquet Share